Why B2B Marketing Execution Breaks Down

 TL;DR: Most B2B marketing teams don't fail because of bad strategy.
 They fail because of structural friction: unclear ownership, looping decisions, handoff breakdowns, competing priorities and fragmented tools.
 These five patterns are invisible in dashboards but highly visible in daily work.
 Fixing them starts with diagnosis, not more activity.

 Most B2B marketing teams have a strategy.
 Many have good ones.
-The problem is what happens after the strategy is agreed.

 The gap between strategy and execution is not about effort

 When marketing execution slows down, the first instinct is usually to add something.
+A new tool.
+Another planning cycle.
+Maybe a different process or one more alignment meeting.
+The assumption is that the team lacks something.

 In most cases, the team has enough.
 What it lacks is structural clarity: who owns what, how decisions get made, and how work moves between people and teams without losing context or momentum.